arc42/PDFminion/README.md

 ## Features

 When creating multiple PDF documents, you often need to add page numbers, headers, footers, or combine multiple PDF files into a single file.
-PDFminion can do that for you - from a terminal and the command line, on MacOS, Linux and Windows platforms.
+PDFminion can do that for you - from a terminal and the command line, on macOS, Linux and Windows platforms.

 ## Installation and usage